Cgull01/tresure/README.md

 - dates on tasks
 - display date in input when editing, maybe just spawn a div with ability to click to delete
 - member search and addition  < here
+- leave project
+- accept project invitation?
+- add members, assign roles to them
 - expired cookies mess things up, unauthorized gives 500
-- add members, assign roles to them
 - loading animation after login/register other stuff - not important
 - moving tasks up and down
 - marking tasks for review/done